 Worked left to right from a provisional cast on, this pullover showcases a single bold cable flanked by delicate eyelets.
-The gracefully curved back hem and shoulders are shaped as you knit the body, and the three-quarter length sleeves are worked in the round from live stitches.
-The ribbed hem is picked up and knit to complete the garment.
+The gracefully curved back hem and shoulders are shaped as you knit the body, and the three-quarter length sleeves are worked flat and top-down from live stitches.
+After joining the two sides and seaming the sleeves, the ribbed hem is then picked up and knit to complete the garment.
 Narrow faux saddles at the shoulders, a welt detail at the neckline, and raw sleeve cuffs lend casual structure, while generous positive ease lets this pullover pair perfectly with slim pants for contemporary comfort.

 Please note: the stitch patterns in this garment are charted only.